mwilliamson/whack-package-python-virtualenv-env/README.md

     git+https://github.com/mwilliamson/whack-package-python-virtualenv-env.git \
     venv
 $ venv/bin/pip install glances
-# Snipping pip output
+(Snipping pip output)
 $ whack deploy venv --in-place
-# Now we can copy the virtualenv to any other path,
+$ # Now we can copy the virtualenv to any other path,
-# and it will continue to work
+$ # and it will continue to work
 $ mv venv venv2
 $ venv2/bin/glances -v
 Glances version 1.7.1 with PsUtil 1.0.1